bharath12345/bharath12345.github.io/_posts/2013-08-01-real-time-dashboard-with-camel-activemq-dojo-on-jboss-using-jms--websocket.md

 	</tr>
 </table>

-#### 2. Stateful
+#### 2. Stateful and RESTful
-Maintain 'states' between requests.
-Either,
+Maintain 'states' at either server or client to reduce what is queried and transmit size.
+Actually there are two options,

+* Client side stateful
+* Server side stateful

+But [REST mandates](http://en.wikipedia.org/wiki/Representational_state_transfer#Constraints) the following 2 constrains -

+	Stateless
+	The client–server communication is further constrained by no client context being stored on the server between requests.
+Each request from any client contains all of the information necessary to service the request, and any session state is held in the client.

+	Cacheable
+	As on the World Wide Web, clients can cache responses.
+Responses must therefore, implicitly or explicitly, define themselves as cacheable, or not, to prevent clients reusing stale or inappropriate data in response to further requests.
+Well-managed caching partially or completely eliminates some client–server interactions, further improving scalability and performance.

+Am no expert in RESTful design.
+But I know for sure that many implementations (especially those with the go by name streaming) relax the stateless at server constraint.
+So, statefulness can go thus -

 * **Client-side stateful**: Client asks for only the incremental.
-A timestamp based method could be adopted by the client to get the incrementals (by doing so the timestamp becomes the 'state').
+For example a timestamp based method could be adopted by the client to get the incrementals (by doing so the timestamp becomes the 'state').
 There are some wonderful JavaScript frameworks that make state maintenance possible.
-For example one might use [BackboneJS](http://backbonejs.org) or Dojo's [Observable](http://dojotoolkit.org/reference-guide/1.9/dojo/store/Observable.html) pattern to build a store in the browser and update the UI only on the incremental changes.
+One can use [BackboneJS](http://backbonejs.org) or Dojo's [Observable](http://dojotoolkit.org/reference-guide/1.9/dojo/store/Observable.html) pattern to build a store in the browser and update the UI only on the incremental changes.
+Combined with RESTful HTTP APIs on the server-side, one can build robust applications
 * **Server-side stateful**: Server can respond with *only* the incremental when a request from the same client arrives.
-One can use RESTful API's to publish incremental data of different types and filtering.
+Server side HTTP API's publish incremental data of different types and filtering.
 A session handshake or client-subscription is required before the start (server has to maintain state for each client).
-RESTful APIs give a good technology platform to build such stacks.
-But RESTful is a deep field and there are a plethora of good, bad and horrible libraries/designs.

 <table class="table table-bordered table-striped table-condensed bs-docs-grid">
 	<tr>